 Screening for Hypothyroidism

-Screening may be needed in special high-risk groups such as:
+Screening may be needed in groups that are at higher risk, such as:

-A physical exam by your doctor may reveal signs of hypothyroidism.
-These signs may include dry skin, a slow pulse, or slowed reflexes.
-A thorough history may reveal symptoms of weight gain, fatigue, and constipation.
+A physical exam may show signs of hypothyroidism, such as dry skin, a slow pulse, or slowed reflexes.
+Your health history may show symptoms of weight gain, tiredness, and constipation.

-The best screening test is a blood test that measures thyroid-stimulating hormone (TSH).
-A high level of TSH suggests hypothyroidism.
+The best screening tool is a blood test that measures thyroid-stimulating hormone (TSH).
+A high level of TSH points to hypothyroidism.
 If this is high, then your doctor may order a free thyroxine (FT4).

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.